-We believe that Mathematics should be an interesting and positive experience that enthuses students and allows them to make connections across multiple key Mathematical concepts.
-We also believe that all students should be leaving their secondary studies Mathematically functional.
+We believe that Mathematics should be an interesting and positive experience that enthuses students and allows them to make connections across multiple key mathematical concepts.
+We also believe that all students should be leaving their secondary studies mathematically functional.

-We aim to do this through excellent teaching, high standards of our students and excellent support systems in place which all ultimately create opportunities for our students to be successful.
+We aim to do this through excellent teaching, high standards of our students and excellent support systems in place, which all ultimately create opportunities for our students to be successful.

-The GCSE course is split into two tiers, Higher and Foundation, with students able to achieve grades 1 - 5 on the foundation tier and 4 - 9 on the higher tier.
-Students are set in groups based on prior attainment during KS3 however there is scope for movement between the sets throughout Key Stage 4.
+The GCSE course is split into two tiers, higher and foundation, with students able to achieve grades 1 - 5 on the foundation tier and 4 - 9 on the higher tier.
+Students are set in groups based on prior attainment during KS3.
+However, there is scope for movement between the sets throughout Key Stage 4.

-Alongside the GCSE, a small number of students will work towards Entry Level qualifications to strengthen functional Mathematical sense and build confidence towards the GCSE.
-For our students who want to go on to study Mathematics at a higher level than GCSE there is the option during year 11 to work towards the Level 2 qualification in Further Mathematics.
+Alongside the GCSE, a small number of students will work towards Entry Level qualifications to strengthen functional mathematical sense and build confidence towards the GCSE.
+For our students who want to go on to study Mathematics at a higher level than GCSE, there is the option during Year 11 to work towards the Level 2 qualification in Further Mathematics.
 This is an excellent bridging qualification to A-Level Mathematics.

-Year 10 Year 11 Students begin to study a two-year scheme of Students continue to study the two-year scheme of work that allows them to further develop and work until the course is complete, alongside a mini build on their experiences during KS3.
-Deepening mock cycle before progressing on to key revision their understanding of Number, Algebra, Shape, skills and exam preparation for the summer Data and Probability. examinations.
+Year 10 Year 11 Students begin to study a two-year scheme Students continue to study the two-year of work that allows them to further develop scheme of work until the course is complete, and build on their experiences during KS3. alongside a mini-mock cycle before Deepening their understanding of number, progressing on to key revision skills and exam algebra, shape, data and probability. preparation for the summer examinations.